-Stock price movements have a psychological impact on individuals and businesses.
+The prices of individual stocks are dynamic, giving the entire stock market a dynamic and even volatile character.
+Stock prices tend to trend, and these trends have a psychological impact on individuals and businesses.
 Rising stock markets, or bull markets, can create a sense of confidence about the direction of the economy.
 As prices continue to rise, more investors come into the market, which builds on the momentum.
 Falling stock markets, or bear markets, usually have the opposite effect.
 People feel pessimistic about the economy.
-Media reports often create a sense of panic.
+Media reports about market trends can create a sense of panic.
 People start moving funds away from stocks into low-risk assets, which can depress stock prices even further.

 Stock prices can affect business investments.
 Businesses are likely to make capital investments when they feel that these investments will lead to rising market values, such as during rising or bull markets.
 Management has more operational flexibility if sustained stock price increases lead to increased consumer spending.
 Merger and acquisition activity tends to increase during bull markets because companies can use stock as currency.
 Initial public offerings increase as new companies take advantage of market optimism to raise capital.
 Bear markets have the opposite effect.
 Businesses become less confident about investing in new infrastructure projects or expansion plans.
 Merger activity slows down, as does the number of new company listings.
 This reduction in business investment activity slows down the economy.